benders5e/benders5e/waterbender.md

 At 1st level, you must choose which of your modifiers to use for attacks: Intelligence or Dexterity.
 This cannot be changed later.

-**Attack Bonus** = proficiency + [Int OR Dex modifier]
+**Attack Bonus** = [Int OR Dex modifier] + proficiency bonus

 **Damage Bonus** = [Int OR Dex modifier]

+**Bending DC** = 8 + [Int OR Dex mod] + proficiency bonus

 The attack bonus is hereafter referred to as your waterbending modifier.
+Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC.

 ### Redirection
 Starting at 2nd level, you can use your reaction to attempt to redirect a ranged attack that hits you.
 This ability applies to
 - basic ranged waterbending attacks (not ones that are the result of a bending form nor specialized bending such as an advanced waterbending ability)
-- basic ranged earthbending attacks, as long as the volume of earth used in the attack is smaller than the volume of water you use to redirect it

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>